FAQs – Equity Index

-It also wouldn’t be possible to run the same ‘family survey’ model that the current decile review process follows due to the greater range of variables in the EQI and the different methodology used to calculate the EQI.
+- It would not be possible to run the same ‘family survey’ model that the current decile review process follows due to the greater range of variables in the EQI, and the different methodology used to calculate the model.

-As with the decile system, we will need a process for determining Equity Index numbers for new schools and kura.
-We’re working through the exact details of how this will work and will have more information to share in the coming months.
-New schools will know their Equity Index number before opening.
+As with the decile system, we use a separate process for allocating Equity Index (EQI) numbers to new or merged schools and kura.
+New schools will know their EQI number before opening.